banner

 [David] envied the little birds which lodged about the tabernacle.
 When far away from the Lord's altars he wished he had wings to fly to them, as the sparrows did, or build near them after the manner of the swallows.

-When a child is disciplined, he usually seeks the restoration and favor of his loving parent.
-When we are under severe trials, we may feel an increased desire to pray, confess our sins, and read our Bibles.
-We will also draw near to God our heavenly father, go to church, and seek the fellowship of other Christians.
-The closer our relationship is to the LORD, the more we will desire to seek him.
+When we’re under severe trials, we also may feel an increased desire to draw near to our heavenly father.
+We may pray more, confess our sins, read our Bibles, go to church, and seek the support of Christians.
+The closer our relationship is to the LORD, the more we desire to seek him.

 Suppose we are experiencing the silence of God.
 In that case, we need to be sober-minded about the situation in which we find ourselves.
 Then, we should commit, like David, to trust God through our present difficulty.

-Third, although the situation in Jerusalem remains the same, David has changed.
-He continues praying for God’s deliverance but with a renewed confidence in the LORD.
+Third, David changes his focus back to God, although the situation in Jerusalem remains the same.
+He continues praying for God’s deliverance but with a renewed confidence in him.
 David writes,

 Vindicate me, O God, and plead my cause against an ungodly nation; rescue me from deceitful and wicked men.
 You are God my stronghold.
 Why have you rejected me?
 Why must I go about mourning, oppressed by the enemy?
 Send forth your light and your truth, let them guide me; let them bring me to your holy mountain, to the place where you dwell.
 Then will I go to the altar of God, to God, my joy and my delight.
 I will praise you with the harp, O God, my God.
 (Psalm 43:1-4, NIV)